K1DBO/slice-master-6000/README.md

 box in the HRD TCP Listener group and there's no need to run the Rig Control component of Ham Radio Deluxe.
 Instead, clients can connect to any slice though Slice Master 6000's HRD TCP Listener.
 A seperate listener is provided for each slice.
+On the settings tab you'll also find an HRD TCP Listener group to enable a listener that follows the TX slice.

 ## Mix